frain-dev/convoy-website/content/blog/what-are-webhooks.md

 primary_author:
     name: Adams Adebayo
     twitter: olodocoder
-primary_tag: Open Thoughts
+primary_tag: Webhooks Library
 tags:
     - Convoy
-    - Open Thoughts
+    - Webhooks Library
 featured: false
 description: Curious about webhooks?
 Dive into this article to understand what webhooks are, how they work, and how they can revolutionize your data integration process.
 published_at: 2023-06-19T17:00:00.000+00:00